At last year’s Worldwide Developer Conference, iOS 12 brought one of the most important updates to iOS devices, and that’s Siri Shortcuts.

 Step 3 – After that, we need to set this date as a variable, so we can set its value to the input of this action.
 We’ll call it “Today”, but you can name it whatever you want.

-Step 4 – Now we’ll add the date that we want to know how many days are left until.
+Step 4 – Now we’ll add the date that we want to know how many days are left until the date.

 From the search bar look for Date, and this time we’ll select “Specified Date”, which is Thursday, November 28, 2019.
 Again, we’ll set the date to a short format.